-- Step 5 In the Microsoft Exchange IMAP4 Properties dialog box, if Startup Type is not Automatic, change it to Automatic. - Step 6 If Service Status is not Started, click Start. - Step 7 Click OK to close the Microsoft Exchange IMAP4 Properties dialog box. - Step 8 Close the Services MMC. - Step 9 Repeat Step 1 through Step 8 on each Exchange server that contains emails that you want licensed Connection users to be able to access.
+- Step 5 In the Microsoft Exchange IMAP4 Properties dialog box, if Startup Type is not Automatic, change it to Automatic. - Step 6 If Service Status is not Started, select Start. - Step 7 Select OK to close the Microsoft Exchange IMAP4 Properties dialog box. - Step 8 Close the Services MMC. - Step 9Repeat Step 1 through Step 8 on each Exchange server that contains emails that you want licensed Unity Connection users to be able to access.

-Creating and Configuring an Active Directory Service Account (Exchange 2003 Only)
+Creating and Configuring an Active Directory Service Account in Cisco Unity Connection (Exchange 2003 Only)

-Cisco Unity Connection accesses Exchange 2003 email by using an Active Directory account that acts as a proxy for Connection.
+Cisco Unity Connection accesses Exchange 2003 email by using an Active Directory account that acts as a proxy for Unity Connection.
 Do the following procedure to create the service account and give it the necessary permissions.

-To Create and Configure a Service Account That Can Access Exchange Emails
+To Create and Configure a Service Account That Can Access Exchange Emails in Cisco Unity Connection

-- Step 1 On a computer on which Active Directory Users and Computers and Exchange System Manager are installed, log on to Windows by using an account that is a member of the Domain Administrators group. - Step 2 On the Windows Start menu, click Programs > Microsoft Exchange > Active Directory Users and Computers. - Step 3 In the left pane, expand <Server name>, right-click Users, and click New > User. - Step 4 Follow the on-screen prompts to create a domain user account.
-Do not create a mailbox. - Step 5 On the Windows Start menu, click Programs > Microsoft Exchange > System Manager. - Step 6 In the left pane, expand Servers.
+- Step 1 On a computer on which Active Directory Users and Computers and Exchange System Manager are installed, sign in to Windows by using an account that is a member of the Domain Administrators group. - Step 2On the Windows Start menu, select Programs > Microsoft Exchange > Active Directory Users and Computers.

+- Step 3 In the left pane, expand <Server name>, right-click Users, and select New > User. - Step 4 Follow the on-screen prompts to create a domain user account.
+Do not create a mailbox. - Step 5 On the Windows Start menu, select Programs > Microsoft Exchange > System Manager. - Step 6 In the left pane, expand Servers.

-- Step 7 Right-click the name of the Exchange server that contains mailboxes that will be accessed by Cisco Unity Connection, and click Properties. - Step 8 In the <Server name> Properties dialog box, click the Security tab. - Step 9 Click Add. - Step 10 In the Select Users, Computers, or Groups dialog box, in the Enter the Object Names to Select field, enter the name of the service account that you created in Step 4. - Step 11 Click Check Names. - Step 12 Click OK to close the dialog box. - Step 13 In the <Server name> Properties dialog box, in the Group or User Names list, click the name of the service account. - Step 14 In the Permissions For <Account name> list, set the permissions: - a.
-For Full Control, check the Deny check box. - b.
-For Receive As, check the Allow check box - Step 15 Click OK to close the <Server name> Properties dialog box. - Step 16 Repeat Step 7 through Step 15 for each additional Exchange server on which you want to access emails.
+- Step 7 Right-click the name of the Exchange server that contains mailboxes that will be accessed by Cisco Unity Connection, and select Properties. - Step 8 In the <Server name> Properties dialog box, select the Security tab. - Step 9 Select Add. - Step 10 In the Select Users, Computers, or Groups dialog box, in the Enter the Object Names to Select field, enter the name of the service account that you created in Step 4. - Step 11 Select Check Names. - Step 12 Select OK to close the dialog box. - Step 13 In the <Server name> Properties dialog box, in the Group or User Names list, select the name of the service account. - Step 14 In the Permissions For <Account name> list, set the permissions: - a.
+For Full Control, check the Deny check box.